-Multi Academy Trust Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school makes best endeavours to work in partnership with all parents and carers The parents/carers are invited to attend parent/carer evenings A yearly questionnaire takes account of parental views about the school Parent/carers know exactly who to contact if they have any concerns The virtual learning environment, and/or website enables parents/carers to understand what their child is learning Parents and carers are informed about the progress of their children through: Tracking shared termly in consultation days End of Year reports Parents/carers are invited to open sessions within the school: sharing assemblies for their child; work sharing events; sports days; class trips etc. Positive behaviour principles underpin our approach to working successfully and being in relationship with all parents / carers Where appropriate, parents/carers may be invited to attend extra-curricular clubs and activities Parents/Carers are encouraged to attend information sessions to support their young person at home regarding: The views and opinions of Parents/Carers are actively sought through Early Support/TAC and SEN review meetings.
-Advocacy is available to ensure the Parents/Carers are fully able to communicate their views and opinions.
-All documentation is presented in a format that is accessible to individual parents Translated versions of letters etc are available upon request Where appropriate, Parents/Carers are encouraged to join in with school trips or activities Parents are encouraged to engage in 1:1 reading and support with home school activities Parents are supported in liaising with outside agencies e.g. Family Support, Educational Psychologists, ASD Team, School Nurse, Occupational Therapists Home-school books are used to share information and successes.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP ê ê ê The school makes best endeavours to work in partnership with all parents and carers The parents/carers are invited to attend parent/carer evenings A yearly questionnaire takes account of parental views about the school Parent/carers know exactly who to contact if they have any concerns The virtual learning environment, and/or website enables parents/carers to understand what their child is learning Parents and carers are informed about the progress of their children through: Parent's evening - termly Consultation days End of Year reports Parents/carers are invited to open sessions within the school: sharing assemblies for their child; work sharing events; sports days; class trips etc. Positive behaviour principles underpin our approach to working successfully and being in relationship with all parents / carers Where appropriate, parents/carers may be invited to attend extra-curricular clubs and activities Parents/Carers are encouraged to attend information sessions to support their young person at home regarding: Parenting skills Literacy Numeracy skills Independent homework Skills to support with learning at home Family services SENDCo and members of the Pastoral Team are available to support parents Parents are able to contact the school at any time about concerns.
+Referrals to a range of available family services are made through our PSA or Pastoral Team members Parents are invited to contribute to their child's Individual Provision Maps in order to set new targets / reviews for their child.
+The views and opinions of Parents/Carers are actively sought through Early Support, Child in Need, CP meetings and EHCP SEN Reviews Advocacy is available to ensure the Parents/Carers are fully able to communicate their views and opinions.
+All documentation is presented in a format that is accessible to individual parents Translated versions of letters etc are available upon request Where appropriate, Parents/Carers are encouraged to join in with school trips or activities Parents are encouraged to engage in 1:1 reading and support with home activities Parents are supported in liaising with outside agencies e.g. Family Support, Educational Psychologists, ASD Team, School Nurse, Occupational Therapists Home-school books are used to share information and successes as required.